Leadership for Learning (L4L)

 - Leadership for Transformative Teaching & Learning

-- Lead the implementation of relevant, rigorous, anti-racist and culturally-responsive instruction that is inclusive of the adults and students in their systems beyond an individual school.
+- Lead the implementation of relevant, rigorous, anti-racist and culturally-responsive instruction that leverages the identities, knowledges, and practices of children and youth and their communities.
+In doing so, they make their own and others’ learning central in their practice in their systems beyond an individual educational setting.

 - Leadership for Equitable Systems